Dr Adam Horsley

 Lecturer in French

-My multi-award-winning research is mainly concerned with early modern texts and authors considered to be libertin – that is to say in some way unorthodox or subversive – and the history of these both within and beyond the field of literary criticism.
-I have published a number of studies that are broadly related to this central research interest.
-I work at an interdisciplinary level: exploring subversive thinkers and their texts from the perspectives of criminology, political history, and forensic linguistics, whilst also contributing literary analyses of legal texts and official documents to historical scholarship.
-These approaches are brought together in my recent book: Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford: Oxford University Press, 2021, 432 pp.): https://global.oup.com/academic/product/libertines-and-the-law-9780197267004?cc=gb&lang=en I serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer: see http://www.semfs.org.uk/ ; and am also an affiliated scholar of the Danish National Research Foundation Centre for Privacy Studies (PRIVACY, University of Copenhagen).
+My multi-award-winning research is mainly concerned with early modern texts and authors who were considered ‘libertin’, meaning in some way unorthodox or subversive.
+I work at an interdisciplinary level, exploring subversive thinkers and their texts from the perspectives of criminology, political history, and forensic linguistics, whilst also contributing literary analyses of legal texts and official documents to historical scholarship.
+These approaches are brought together in my recent book: Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford: Oxford University Press, 2021, 432 pp.): https://global.oup.com/academic/product/libertines-and-the-law-9780197267004?cc=gb&lang=en .
+I serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer: see http://www.semfs.org.uk/ ; and am also an affiliated scholar of the Danish National Research Foundation Centre for Privacy Studies (PRIVACY, University of Copenhagen).

 I have won multiple awards and commendations for my teaching, which began at the Université de Paris VII Denis Diderot in 2010.
+I am a fellow of the Higher Education Academy, and also hold an ASPIRE fellowship, a Postgraduate Certificate in Academic Practice, and a certificate from the Institute of Apprenticeships.
 I convene a first-year team-taught module exploring French history through works of art, a second-year early-modern theatre module, and a final-year module on seventeenth-century libertine literature, in addition to teaching French language at all undergraduate levels.
-I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.
+I welcome supervision enquiries for prospective final-year dissertations, Masters dissertations, or PhD supervision for projects within my historical period of interest.

 International Reseach Prizes (excluding research funding awards)